 When Is The NT Scan Done?

-The Nuchal Translucency Scan is an early ultrasound performed at the end of your first trimester or beginning of your second trimester, between 11 and 13 weeks of pregnancy.
+The Nuchal Translucency Scan is done between 11 and 13 weeks.
+This is at the end of your first trimester or the beginning of your second trimester.

 The Nuchal Translucency Scan screens your baby for chromosomal abnormalities.